November 1, 2023

 According to HubSpot Research, 90% of customers say “immediate” responses to customer service questions are important or very important.
 In addition, according to 60% of customers, “immediate” means within 10 minutes.

 While answering all customers’ questions within 10 minutes might be hard for a small business with limited resources, it is still important to be responsive and available to your clients.
+A realistic goal for small teams: aim for same-day email responses during business hours, and set up auto-replies to acknowledge receipt when you can’t respond right away.

 When customers feel like they can rely on a company to quickly and efficiently address their needs, they are more likely to return and recommend the business to others.